Best 2% Commission Realtors of 2024

 Remember, this service is 100% free, and there’s never any obligation.

-What are the best 2% commission real estate companies?
+What are the best 2% commission realtors?

 Our top picks among 2% commission (or less) real estate companies are Clever Real Estate, Ideal Agent, and Redfin.
 These companies offer the best combination of rates, service, agent selection, and overall value to sellers — and they also have offices nationwide.
 Other companies, like SimpleShowing or Prevu, might be a good option for sellers in certain regions — but they may have a more limited agent selection.